govcloud/website/content/slide/cloud.md

 * We should ignore standard IAAS custom cloud type functionality
 * We need to facilitate hybrid cloud (AWS, Azure, OpenStack, On Premise, etc)
 * We need to follow Canada's Open First Whitepaper (this prevents alot of implicit issues)
+* We use the CNCF code of conduct are we fine with that for now?
+* Use govcloud repo and hugo static site for blogs
+* Will be hosting cloud native youtube videos shortly
+* Host our own containers / container registry?

 Cloud native computing uses an open source software stack to be: